example42/puppetguide-slides/_slides/Using_Puppet/Commands.md

 - We have to distribute our modules and data to the managed nodes.

 - Command used: ```puppet apply``` (generally as **root**)

+## Agentless mode

+It's possible to apply Puppet manifests on a node where Puppet is not installed using **bolt**.

+The command `bolt apply <manifest>` will act on a remote node, accessible via ssh or winrm, and apply there the local manifest containing Puppet code.

+No Puppet package is needed on the remote node (bolt will install it under the hoods) and no service is needed.